Best SSD for Server Storage

 • Limited to SATA Performance

-Summary: The Western Digital Red SA500 is a NAS-optimized SSD that offers rapid access to frequently used files, superior endurance for 24/7 reliability, and maximum SATA performance thanks to Western Digital's proven 3D NAND technology.
+Summary: As indicated by my tests, the Western Digital Red SA500 is a NAS-optimized SSD that offers rapid access to frequently used files, superior endurance for 24/7 reliability, and maximum SATA performance thanks to Western Digital's proven 3D NAND technology.
 It is designed to improve responsiveness in various applications, including databases, multi-user environments, and video editing.
 However, it may be limited by SATA speeds, potentially have compatibility issues with some NAS systems, carry a price premium, and have limited storage capacity options.

 Best Overall